IaVashik/PCapture-LIB/SRC/TracePlus/readme.md

 * `GetIgnoreFilter()`: Returns the custom ignore filter function.
 * `ApplyCollisionFilter(entity, note)`: Applies the custom collision filter function to an entity.
 * `ApplyIgnoreFilter(entity, note)`: Applies the custom ignore filter function to an entity.
-* `ToggleUseCostlyNormal(isEnabled)`: Toggles the use of a more costly but precise method for calculating impact normals.
 * `UpdateIgnoreEntities(ignoreEntities, newEnt)`: Updates the list of entities to ignore during a trace, including the player entity.

 **Example:**